- Board Charter

 The Board's key responsibilities are to:

-- identify business risks and ensure that the appropriate risk management framework, internal control systems, code of conduct and compliance frameworks are in place and operating efficiently;
+- identify business risks and ensure that the appropriate risk management framework, internal control systems, code of conduct and compliance frameworks are in place and operating effectively and efficiently;

 - approve and monitor the progress of major capital expenditure, capital management and acquisitions and divestments;

-- ensure that appropriate governance and the integrity of the management information and internal control systems are established and maintained;
+- ensure that appropriate corporate governance and the adequacy and integrity of the management information and internal control systems are established and maintained;

-- Appoint, determine the remuneration, evaluate the performance and plan for the successor of and, where appropriate, removal of senior executives;
+- select, appoint and evaluate the performance of, determine the remuneration of, plan for the successor of and, where appropriate, removal of senior executives;

 - establish a succession plan;